-Gadirova claims GB's first world all-around medal
+GB's Gadirova wins historic world all-around medal

-Gymnastics World Championships 2022: Jessica Gadirova wins bronze for GB's first all-around medal
+Gymnastics World Championships 2022: GB's Jessica Gadirova makes history with all-around bronze

 Last updated on .From the section Gymnastics